 There was a year when we wanted a vacation from our months of full-time RVing.
 We also wanted to make our wedding anniversary more special than usual that year.
 As we were coming down from Vancouver, we chose the romantic town of Seaside, Oregon, for a special stop.
 It is complete with beach fun, awesome scenery, fantastic shopping, and amazing history.

 There were two days of drizzles, three days of partly cloudy weather, seven days of strong winds, and two days of sun.
 And it was all worth it.
 It was not surprising.
 Having lived in Seattle for three years, we were familiar with this kind of weather.
 It’s part and parcel of life in the Pacific Northwest.
 No matter the weather or how long you have, here is our advice on where to stay, eat, and play on a getaway to this West Coast beach town.

-Even if you don’t make it there during a kite festival, you can enjoy the beauty of Seaside Beach, and, because there are always such good winds, you could even try flying your own giant kite.
+Even if you don’t make it there during a kite festival, you can enjoy the views of the Pacific Ocean, and, because there are always such good winds, you could even try flying your own giant kite.
 The beach area is so wide and expansive that there are always people milling around, playing volleyball, biking, or skating in addition to flying kites.

 The best feature of the beach is the grand Seaside Promenade.
 There are always many strollers walking along this special place.
-At the end of the Promenade is the Seaside Turnaround, a small pedestrian and vehicular rotunda that reaches out to the shoreline and marks the actual spot of the historic end of the Lewis and Clark Trail.
+Where the Seaside Promenade ends at Broadway Street, you’ll find the Seaside Turnaround, a small pedestrian and vehicular rotunda that reaches out to the shoreline and marks the actual spot of the historic end of the Lewis and Clark Trail.
 Their statue, together with the iconic Seaside, Oregon, sign, aptly stands in the middle.
 We were lucky that friendly strollers were glad to take our souvenir photo.

-This is a lovely promontory that’s defined by a steep rocky bluff jutting out into the ocean at approximately 1,200 feet high.
+A lovely promontory, Tillamook Head is defined by a steep rocky bluff jutting out into the ocean at approximately 1,200 feet high.
 It was named after the Tillamook, a Salishan-speaking tribe of Native Americans who inhabited the coast around the area in the 19th century.

 In 1806, Clark led a team that traveled south from Fort Clatsop to harvest blubber from a beached whale in the area.
-Today, the area is called Ecola (the Salish word for big fish) State Park.
+Today, the area is called Ecola State Park.
+“Ecola” is the Salish word for big fish.

-Back in town, you can visit this privately owned aquarium.
-It was an indoor saltwater public bath in the 1920s.
+Back in town, you can visit Seaside Aquarium.
+This privately owned aquarium was an indoor saltwater public bath in the 1920s.
 Water was pumped from the Pacific Ocean through a still-visible pipe.
 In 1937, it became an aquarium, meaning it is one of the oldest in the U.S. In fact, it was the first to breed harbor seals in captivity.
 An even more interesting fact is that during the 2011 earthquake and tsunami in Japan, a boat drifted from across the Pacific and washed up on the shores carrying trapped live fish.
 The remaining of these so-called tsunami fish are still on display in the aquarium.
 Kiddos will enjoy getting up-close-and-personal with sea life at the Touch Tank exhibit.

-This small museum will take you back thousands of years through its many exhibits.
+The small Seaside Historical Society Museum will take you back thousands of years through its many exhibits.
 If you allow at least an hour for an overview, then you can have the chance to go through the Native American, logging, historic hotels, old Pacific pier, Turnaround Building, Broadway Billiards, railroad history, and Hall of Fame exhibits.

 But we were ecstatic when we found the place: Mo’s Seafood and Chowder on the ground floor of Shilo Inn Seaside Oceanfront.
 It had the ambiance we were looking for with huge picture windows for scenic dining by the sea.

 Shopping is one of the activities I loved in Seaside.
-We started at the Seaside Carousel Mall in downtown Seaside.
+We started downtown at the Seaside Carousel Mall.
 It was built in 1985 on the site of the old Bungalow Dance Hall.
 This hall was built in 1920 for the big-time bands of the era.
 It ran for 20 years, and greats like Bing Crosby and Glenn Miller performed there.
 Locals say that Seaside was the place to be during those days.

-Today, the mall is full of crafts, local products, and food outlets aside from fun things to do like riding the Old Carousel that is right in the middle of the quaint mall.
-It is open from 9 a.m. to 9 p.m.
+Today, the mall is full of crafts, local products, and food outlets aside from fun things to do like riding the carousel that is right in the middle of the quaint mall.
 My husband thinks riding a carousel is one of the most romantic things in the world so, of course, we had to take a spin.

 But it was at the Seaside Outlets where I found a lot of treasured items.
 Featuring outlets for 22 name brands, it was at an Eddie Bauer store that I found a light black jacket on sale at a 70 percent discount.
 It has become a favorite of mine and is still in good use today.
 What surprised me most, however, was the multi-station recharging area near the mall.
 It was the first time I saw such a thing for Tesla vehicles.